-Memberships in associations, societies, organizations, etc., are often essential for effective performance of University of Wisconsin academic and administrative affairs.
+Memberships in professional associations, societies, organizations, etc., are often essential for effective performance of University of Wisconsin System academic or administrative operations.
 It is necessary to delineate those circumstances where purchase of a membership is considered appropriate.

-Because not all societies, associations, etc., offer institutional or organizational memberships, individual memberships may be purchased under the following circumstances:
+Because not all professional societies, associations, and organizations offer institutional or organizational memberships, individual memberships may be purchased under the following circumstances:

 - The cost of the individual membership is considerably less than an organizational or institutional membership, and there is a clear advantage to the University in obtaining the individual membership.
 Advantages should include the following:

 - Reductions in fees for conferences and seminars which departmental personnel normally attend, and/or

 - Receipt of publications, newsletters or other mailings that are an important part of departmental operations, particularly those that would ordinarily be ordered at additional cost to the University.